MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ```

 Parameters
-- LeftTrackSpeed (SByte) - A value for the speed of the left track, range: -100 (full speed backward) to 100 (full speed forward).
+- LeftTrackSpeed (double) - A value for the speed of the left track, range: -100 (full speed backward) to 100 (full speed forward).
-- RightTrackSpeed (SByte) - A value for the speed of the right track, range: -100 (full speed backward) to 100 (full speed forward).
+- RightTrackSpeed (double) - A value for the speed of the right track, range: -100 (full speed backward) to 100 (full speed forward).

+Return Values
+* Result (boolean) - Returns true if there are no errors related to this command.

 ##### Stop